 • Learning preserves and shrubs production at Girl Meets Dirt, Orcas Island

-• Cultivating and gleening at several Orcas Community Gardens.
+• Cultivating and gleaning at several Orcas Community Gardens.

 OUR QUEST TO SHARE OUR EXPERIENCES WITH TEENS OF OTHER STATES AND NATIONS

-Under the auspices of Helping Hands Noramise, The Orcas Island F.E.A.S.T. members are sharing their experiences with students in St. Michel de L'Atalaye, Haiti, where a new school garden/classroom has been created by Helping Hands Noramise.
-Other F.E.A.S.T. programs are being created in Indiana (USA), Japan and Taiwan, with each program sharing core values while adapting its activities to the experiences, conditions and opportunities of its community.
+Under the auspices of our parent organization, Helping Hands Noramise, The Orcas Island F.E.A.S.T. members are sharing their experiences with students in St. Michel de L'Atalaye, Haiti, where a new school garden/classroom has been created by Helping Hands Noramise.
+Other F.E.A.S.T. programs are being created in Indiana (USA) and Taiwan, with each program sharing core values while adapting its activities to the experiences, conditions and opportunities of its community.